• Skip to primary navigation

 Anxiety can cause a frustrating cycle.
 When we’re anxious, it can be hard to sleep.
 But not getting enough sleep can make us feel more anxious.
 Try to eliminate the things that keep you awake and focus instead on setting aside some relaxing time before bed.

 Try this: Dedicate the hour before bed to quiet time.
-Stay away from your phone, TV, and computer—the bright lights trick your brain into staying awake longer.
-Try listening to calm music or try meditating instead.
+Stay away from your phone, TV and computer—the bright lights trick your brain into staying awake longer.
+Try listening to calm music or a guided meditation instead.

 Get support

 You never have to go through anxiety alone.
 Having people to turn to for support makes a big difference.
-A therapist, such as a psychologist, social worker, or counselor, can help you understand and manage your feelings.
-This might be through talk therapy (also called Cognitive Behavioral Therapy or CBT), medication, or a combination of both.
+A therapist, such as a psychologist, social worker or counselor, can help you understand and manage your feelings.
+This might be through talk therapy—such as cognitive behavioral therapy (CBT) or dialectical behavior therapy (DBT)—medication or a combination of both.

 At CHOC, we specialize in providing a full continuum of pediatric mental healthcare, including inpatient, intensive outpatient and outpatient program services.